Net-splash/Autojector/docs/simple-injection.md

 ## 1. Simple Injection

-In case you what a service to be injected as it interface you should implement one of the three interfaces that mark the class as a service.
+In case you what a service to be injected as it's interface you should implement one of the three interfaces that mark the class as a service.

 You should implement :
 ```c#